zachhowe/ios-simctl-helpers/README.md

 	sim_openappcontainer <app bundle identifier>

 Opens in Finder the app container of specified app, which is installed in currently booted iOS simulator.

+	sim_deletealldevices

+Deletes all iOS simulator devices.
+Helpful if Xcode automatically creates a bunch of new devices you don't want.